ericmao2008/EleanorsNotes/50 Worldbuilding/51 Verraine/Eheuian.md

 alias: Eheuians
 ---

 A blue-blooded species of winged, lactating egglayers who were brought to [[Eheu Isle]] by [[The Realmwalker]].
 They are very much not "humans with wings like angel pictures."
-Think huge wingspan, wonky ribs, hollow bones, different muscle-to-fat ratio, hardcore leg muscles (and probably shorter legs, proportionally) for launching into the air, designed like a six-limbed creature (i.e. insect) and not a bird/mammal (they were magically engineered, we can do what we want there lol), air sacs and lungs (like the opposite of ballast, lol)
+Think huge wingspan, wonky ribs, hollow bones, different muscle-to-fat ratio, hardcore leg muscles (and probably shorter legs, proportionally) for launching into the air, designed like a six-limbed creature (i.e. insect) and not a bird/mammal (they were magically engineered, we can do what we want there lol), air sacs and lungs (like the opposite of ballast, lol) — their faces resemble bats more than birds.

 they are [[animals that sleep unihemispherically]] like dolphins and birds. they have to land every week or so to do things on land, but generally I picture it sort of like they sleep face down with their butts in the air and wings on top.
 Like a cross between a toddler and a quail 😂